saisurbehera/dreamfusion_SD/README.md

 ## SD implementation of DreamFusion

+This code has several subparts.
+One of them is modification of the multinerf codebase with the modification mentioned in the paper.

+The modifications are located [here](src/tertiary/multinerf/README.md)

 Things which are done so far:
+- MIP NERF Modifications
     - Architectural changes based on Apendix A2
     - Hyper Paramter regularized added
-    - Changed the gradiant to stop
+        - Changed the gradiant to stop for the orientation loss
--
+- Stable Diffusion
+    - Added the stable diffusion code based on Github repo [here](https://github.com/patil-suraj/stable-diffusion-jax.git)

 Project Organization
 ------------